-Cooking is not allowed in rooms in College or in College hostels because of hazards to personal and group safety, and the risk of damage to furnishings and fittings.
+Cooking is not allowed in study bedrooms in College or in College hostels because of hazards to personal and group safety, and the risk of damage to furnishings and fittings.
 Snacks should be prepared in the gyp room located on each staircase.
-Please clear up after yourself as Housekeeping Assistants are not expected to clear up kitchens for you.
-The facilities provided for your use are intended for modest catering (i.e. snacks) only, and under no circumstances is any degree of mass cooking or deep frying permitted.
+Please clear up after yourself as Housekeeping Assistants will not clear up kitchens for you.
+The facilities provided for your use are intended for modest catering only, and under no circumstances is any degree of mass cooking or deep frying permitted.
 The College is answerable to the City Environmental Health Department for the proper conduct of all large-scale catering taking place in the College, and legal proceedings can ensue should any breach of these regulations occur.